ansible/awx/awx/api/templates/api/api_v1_config_view.md

 * `time_zone`: The configured time zone for the server.
 * `license_info`: Information about the current license.
 * `version`: Version of Ansible Tower (AWX) package installed.

+Make a POST request to this resource as a super user to install or update the existing license.
+The license data itself can be POSTed as a normal json data structure.